 Soviet montage theory

 Montage is the principal contribution of Soviet film theorists to global cinema, and brought formalism to filmmaking.
 Eisenstein described montage as a system in contrast to continuity editing.
 He argued that “Montage is conflict” (dialectical), where new ideas may emerge from a collision between images in the montage sequence (synthesis), and where the new emerging ideas are not innate in any of the single images used in the edited sequence.
 His new concept illustrates Marxist dialectics.
-Films were produced to create symbolic meaning and focused on the masses rather than individuals for the most part.
+Films were produced to create symbolic meaning and focused on the masses and not individuals for the most part.

 Eisenstein viewed art form as inherently political.
 To him the danger lies in claiming that art is neutral until a story or interpretation is attached.
-While prior theories of montage sought political mobilization, dramaturgy took montage beyond the cinema and implicated film form in a broader Marxist struggle.
+While earlier theories of montage sought political mobilization, dramaturgy took montage beyond the cinema and implicated film form in a broader Marxist struggle.

 Motion picture seems like a strange term, but undoubtedly carries with it the early history of the cinema.
 In any event, we all understand it—just as we understand the terms “picture show” and “film.”